-The Mental Munition Factory is produced by Matthew Schroyer, an instructional technologist in Oklahoma City, Okla., who develops small unmanned aircraft systems (or drones) and environmental sensors for journalism, makerspaces, and higher education.
+The Mental Munition Factory is produced by Matthew Schroyer, instructional technologist at the Center for Learning and Teaching at Oklahoma City Community College, who develops small unmanned aircraft systems (or drones) and environmental sensors for journalism, makerspaces, and higher education.

 As a journalist, he has written for newspapers, alternative newsweeklies and news websites about presidential campaigns, energy, pollution, local politics, public housing, poverty, musicians, school board meetings and assorted slices of life.